DallanQ/tiny_towns/Manual.md

 ### Market (yellow building icon) (page 7)

-Markets score for either a row or column, but not both.
-Markets always score 1 point for themselves in addition to any other Markets in the same row or column, for a maximum score of 4 points.
+**Markets** score for either a row or column, but not both. **Markets** always score 1 point for themselves in addition to any other **Markets** in the same row or column, for a maximum score of 4 points.

 ### Tailor (yellow building icon) (page 7)

-Tailors not constructed in the 4 center squares are still worth 1 point plus 1 point for each other tailor in the 4 center squares.
-The maximum a Tailor can score in total is 5 points.
+**Tailors** not constructed in the 4 center squares are still worth 1 point plus 1 point for each other **tailor** in the 4 center squares.
+The maximum a **Tailor** can score in total is 5 points.

 ### Theater (yellow building icon) (page 7)

-A Theater's score is the total number of unique building types besides Theater that share a row or column with that Theater, for a maximum score of 6 points.
-If there are buildings of the same type in both the same row and column as Theater, that building type only counts once toward Theater's score.
+A **Theater's** score is the total number of unique building types besides **Theater** that share a row or column with that **Theater**, for a maximum score of 6 points.
+If there are buildings of the same type in both the same row and column as **Theater**, that building type only counts once toward **Theater's** score.
 Monument counts as a unique building type (unless it is Barrett Castle, which counts as 2 Cottages.

 ### Bank (black building icon) (page 7)

-You cannot construct more than 5 Banks, since there would be no resource for them to hold.
+You cannot construct more than 5 **Banks**, since there would be no resource for them to hold.

 ### Factory (black building icon) (page 7)

-You may choose for multiple Factories to hold the same resource, but it offers you no advantage.
+You may choose for multiple **Factories** to hold the same resource, but it offers you no advantage.

 ### Trading Post (black building icon) (page 7)

-Trading Posts can be used in the layout of any future buildings.
-When you construct a building that used a Trading Post as a resource, you do not remove the Trading Post from its square.
-You can use multiple Trading Posts to construct a single building, but at least 1 non-Trading Post resource must be used.
+**Trading Posts** can be used in the layout of any future buildings.
+When you construct a building that used a **Trading Post** as a resource, you do not remove the **Trading Post** from its square.
+You can use multiple **Trading Posts** to construct a single building, but at least 1 non-Trading Post resource must be used.

 ### Warehouse (black building icon) (page 7)

-You can store up to 3 resources with a Warehouse by physically placing the cubes on the building.
-When another player names a resource that you do not want, place the resource on your Warehouse.
-You may remove a resource from your Warehouse and place it in an empty square on your board when you do this.
-You can never remove a resource without placing a new resource on the Warehouse.
-As a result, the number of resources on a Warehouse will never decrease.
+You can store up to 3 resources with a **Warehouse** by physically placing the cubes on the building.
+When another player names a resource that you do not want, place the resource on your **Warehouse.** You may remove a resource from your **Warehouse** and place it in an empty square on your board when you do this.
+You can never remove a resource without placing a new resource on the **Warehouse.** As a result, the number of resources on a **Warehouse** will never decrease.

 ## Monument Clarifications (page 8)

 ### Architect's Guild (monument icon) (page 8)

-You may choose not to use the ability of the Architect's Guild, but you cannot use it later.
+You may choose not to use the ability of the **Architect's Guild**, but you cannot use it later.
 The buildings you place may be the same type or 2 different types.
 You cannot change buildings into monuments, since they are not in the general supply.

 ### Archive Of The Second Age (monument icon) (page 8)